 If you’ve had your mortgage for a number of years, then you could be on a low Bank of England tracker deal.
 You may even be paying less than 1%.
 If this explains your situation, you might be thinking about leaving that mortgage where it is for now.
 However, your payments will increase when the base rate eventually rises again.

 Subject to the usual affordability checks and assuming you have got equity in your property, then it is possible to increase your mortgage for potential home improvements.

-This can be a good investment if you use the money wisely.
-Often, we see customers do this to facilitate building an extension or converting their loft in order to add value.
+This can be a good investment if you’re smart with your money.
+Often, we see customers do this to cover building an extension or converting their loft into an additional room.

 You can borrow extra funds for most legal purposes, examples of this would be:

-Often your current Lender will offer you a remortgage deal to stay with them.
-You might hear this referred to as a “Product Transfer” or “Retention” product.
-This isn’t guaranteed and sometimes you have to contact your provider directly to see what is available for you.
+We often find that your current lender will offer you a new deal to stay with them and they may call this a “product transfer” or “retention” product.
+This isn’t always guaranteed and sometimes you have to contact your provider directly to see what is available for you.